 However, a good camera isn’t everything when it comes to vlogging.
 You’ll need content that stands out from the crowd in terms of quality.
 With a few essential vlogging accessories, you can begin creating content that keeps your viewers coming back for more.

-2020s Best Gear For Vlogging On A Phone
+2020s Best Gear to Vlog on Your Phone

 So, get excited because the start of your career as a phone vlogger is closer than you may think!